OHDSI/ETL-CMS/python_etl/README.md

 complete ETL of the approximately 2.33M patients.
 If you wanted only 1/20th of the data, you could run only sample number 1 and load the resulting .csv files into your database.

+N.B. - On average, the CMS_SynPUF_ETL_CDM_v5.py program takes approximately 45-60 minutes to process one input file (e.g. DE_1).
+We executed the program on an Intel Xeon CPU E3-1271 v3, with 16GB of memory and it took approximately 14 hours to process all 20 DE files.

 ## 7. Load data into the database
 The PostgreSQL database was used for testing and we provided copies of the relevant PostgreSQL-compliant SQL code to create an OMOP CDMv5.0 database,